Franchises That Cost Less Than $100,000: Let’s Get Started

 -

-15. What are the ongoing royalty and marketing fees?
+What are the ongoing fees for marketing and royalties?

-These are recurring fees paid to the franchisor.
-Royalties are usually a percentage of your gross sales (e.g., 5–10%), while marketing/brand fees fund national advertising and tech support (usually 1–3%).
+These are fees that the franchisee has to pay over and over again.
+Royalties are usually a percentage of your gross sales (like 5–10%), and marketing/brand fees pay for national advertising and tech support (usually 1–3%).

 -

-Not all.
-Some offer exclusive territories, while others don’t restrict overlapping markets.
-Make sure to clarify this in the FDD and franchise agreement before signing.
+Not all of them.
+Some offer exclusive areas, while others don’t limit markets that overlap.
+Before you sign, make sure you understand this in the FDD and franchise agreement.

 -

-17. What training is included with a franchise?
+What kind of training do you get with a franchise?

 Most reputable franchises include startup training on operations, customer service, marketing, and systems.
 Many also provide ongoing coaching, webinars, and peer support groups.